moddedmc-wiki/fabric-modding-wiki/docs/contribute.md

     <p>Expect your reader to be new to the modding scene, mark any content that isn't intended for beginners using callouts.</p>
 </div>

+When adding images, please name them in order of when they're listed on the page, eg: `index_0.png` for the first image.
+The page file should have it's own folder and be called `index.md`

 ## Code

 Please use yarn at all times when editing the wiki.